 MyUCLA will be used for enrollment, bill paying, viewing grades, and using other services.
 Please keep a secure record of your UCLA logon information.

-*Returning students do not need to create a new Logon.
-Simply log in to your existing account once the online registration form is completed.
+*Returning students do not need to create a new MyUCLA account.
+Simply log in to your existing account once steps 1-2 are completed.
 Be sure to update your address, e-mail, and phone number, if necessary.

 - 1-99: Lower division courses designed for undergraduate freshmen and sophomores

 - 100-199: Upper division courses designed for undergraduate juniors and seniors

 - 500-599: Graduate courses - open ONLY to current UCLA graduate students